hugo53/hugo53.github.io/_posts/2013-08-11-startup-toolkit.md

 The Art of the Start by Guy Kawasaki

-The Way We’re Working isn’t Working by Tony Schwartz
+The Way We are Working is not Working by Tony Schwartz

 War of Art by Steven Pressfield